pekrau/CouchDB2/README.md

 ```
 An instance of the class is a connection to the CouchDB server.

+- `href` is the URL to the CouchDB server itself.
+- `username` and `password` specify the CouchDB user account to use.
-If `use_session` is `True`, then an authenticated session is used
+- If `use_session` is `True`, then an authenticated session is used
   transparently.
-Otherwise, the values of `username` and `password` is
+Otherwise, the values of `username` and `password` are
   sent with each request.

-`ca_file` is a path to a file or a directory containing CAs if
+- `ca_file` is a path to a file or a directory containing CAs if
   you need to access databases in HTTPS.

 ### server.version